 This gave rise to a new sub-genre of casual fashion called street-style.
 Fashion magazines now have dedicated street style sections to cover celeb street style and to give advice to their readers on how to up their street style game.

 1. The “Basic” Look

 Early 2010s style was more about the effortlessly chic look.
-The ensemble consisting of leggings, shearling-lined Uggs and over-sized tees or sweaters became so common that it became one of the defining traits of what would later be called “basic”.
+The ensemble consisting of leggings, shearling-lined Uggs and over-sized tees or sweaters got so common that the look became one of the defining traits of what would later be called “basic”.
 Even celebrities wore the more fashionable version of lampshading – oversized blazer or denim shirt over boots.
 That’s the defining style of much of this decade.

 2. The Revival Trends

 As mentioned before, 2010s were full of revival trends from every decade: slip dresses, denim on denim, jumpsuits, oversized sunglasses, kitten heels, ruffles – you name it.
 Some other styles included crop tops, flounce sleeves, palazzos, chokers and leather pants.

 3. The New Trends

 Of course, 2010s brought its own share of new fashion trends into the scene that had little to no history before.
 For example, micro bags, sweaters with statement flounce sleeves, cycling shorts worn for street wear were some of the new 2010s fashion trends.
 We may not like them all, but they were introduced nonetheless!